Sponge cake: Methods of preparation

 The basic whisked sponge cake contains no fat.
 It is made by whisking egg whites and caster sugar and gently folding in flour.
 The process of whisking egg whites incorporates air bubbles to create a foam by agitating the protein albumen to create a partially coagulated membrane, making the egg whites stiffer and increasing their volume.
 This type of cake, also called foam cake, depends on aeration of eggs and heat to rise.
 Some types of sponges are baked in ungreased pans to improve the cake's rise by allowing the batter to adhere and climb the sides of the pan.
 To maintain the moisture of the cake it is sometimes made with potato flour.

 Variations on the basic sponge sometimes add butter or egg yolks to moisten the cake.
 For Genoise cake, flour and melted butter are added to the egg mixture for a moister cake.
 The "biscuit" sponge from early American cuisine is made by beating egg yolks with sugar, then alternately folding in whisked egg whites and flour.
 Anne Willan says both types of sponge cake are represented in French cuisine.
 According to Willan "sponge may have some butter added, but not much or it will not rise".
 Cream of tartar or baking soda is recommended by some turn-of-the-20th-century cookbooks to make Swiss rolls more pliable and easier to roll.

-For some cakes, like the Victoria sponge, fat and sugar are creamed before eggs and flour are incorporated into the batter, similar to pound cake.
-In British English, layer cakes like the Victoria sponge are called "sandwich sponge".
+For some cakes, such as the Victoria sponge, fat and sugar are creamed before eggs and flour are incorporated into the batter, similar to pound cake.
+In British English, layer cakes such as the Victoria sponge are called "sandwich sponge".
 This type of buttery cake was not possible without baking powder, which was discovered by English food manufacturer Alfred Bird in 1843, allowing the sponge to rise higher.